CYCU-AIoT-System-Lab/TPM_Sharing_Scheme/setup_ros2/readme.md

 ROS2 Humble is prefered then Iron for longer support (LTS 2027).

+Note: This directory can not be automatically installed with [../common/setup.sh](../common/setup.sh) since the working approach requires OS upgrade.

 ## Structure

 - [./bin_ros_18](./bin_ros_18): ROS2 humble binary installation for approach 1